-Our belief is that no child should go without our 'Five to Thrive'
+Our belief is that no child should go without these five essentials:

 Togs has a core group of volunteers that are from all walks of life, but in common have the qualities of empathy, passion and the want to make a difference to the lives of others.

 Currently we have 24 amazing volunteers – interested in joining them?
 We’re always looking for new people to join Togs and help us provide a vital service to the people of Dundee.

 Togs was founded in 2015 by Arts Educator and mother of two, Jordan Butler.
 Jordan worked with vulnerable people through many voluntary and paid posts in her career over more than 15 years.
 She saw the need for this service, not only for the growing level of need in local children and families, but the professionals who want to help their ‘families’ to overcome the barriers that are often practical and caused by prolonged cycles of poverty or short term crisis.